BramvAndel/Code-and-Conquest-API-automation/README.md

 - If you see HTTP 429 errors frequently, increase `DELAY_TIME`.

+## Future plans and features

+Planned improvements and short-term roadmap:

+- CLI flags (high priority)

+  - `--help` / `-h` — list available flags and usage examples.
+  - `--once` — run the `main()` cycle one time and exit (useful for CI and debugging).

+  more features may come in the future

 ## License

 All rights reserved.
 See the `LICENSE` file for full terms.